dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 speakers, and instead attendees will have a chance to give micro-presentations on their ongoing open source projects.
 In short, the focus of the EU-Codefest will be on coding, open source projects, and general fun.
 We also hope to show BOSC talks on video.
+You are invited to bring in your own open source software project, and to see how others can collaborate and involve it into general Open-Bio.

-The weekend of 21 and 22 July we can continue (unofficially) to have a good time, and will try to organise some outings.
+The weekend after 21 and 22 July we can continue (unofficially) to have a good time, and will organise some outings.

 Please [register](http://tecnoparco.org/codefest) if you are interested in attending.
 Places are served on a first-come basis, and the number of